MauricePascal/drpy/README.md

 ## Installation

 DiscordRobotsAPI for Python needs the following packages installed:
 	- Json (already in Python3.7)
 	- Requests (already in Python3.7)
+	- Logging (already in Python3.7)

 To install DiscordRobotsAPI for Python itself you should use pip:

 ```sh